SnapperGee/tones/README.md

   affects how the duration get's applied to a note and probably doesn't have to be manually set in most cases.

+- `--scale`, `-s`

+  Sets the musical scale to use if an integer index is used to define the pitch of an audio string instead of a pitch letter, accidental, and octave.
+Defaults to `MINOR`.

+- `--root`, `-r`

+  Sets the root note of the scale if an integer index is used to define the pitch of an audio string instead of a pitch letter, accidental, and octave.
+  Expects a pitch class and defaults to `A4`.

 - `--out`, `-o`

   Outputs the audio to a 44.1khz/16bit WAV file.
 Expects a path (or filename)